 There is much more to adhere to in this standard.
 But, it's directed at the person making the assessment recordings.

-Providing desirable noise reduction or mitigation measures is usually requested.
-Yet, we add the mitigation measures to the conclusion of the BS 4142 noise assessment report.
+Providing desirable noise reduction or mitigation measures is usually requested in the BS4142 noise assessment report.
+And therefore we add the mitigation measures to the conclusion of the BS 4142 noise assessment report.

 In our experience, mitigation measures were always required after noise assessments.
 And it was a pleasure to provide the mitigation measures and put them in place.

 We are an engineering company with acousticians and mechanical engineers.
-We address the source of the noise.
-As we have an appreciation of how the industrial equipment function, we can mitigate the source of the sound.
-How the noise emanates from the machines and equipment or plants.
+We address the source of the noise, as we have an appreciation of how the industrial equipment function.
+We can mitigate the source of the noise, and how the noise emanates from the machines and equipment or plants.

 One of our projects this year involved that of noise and vibration - structure-borne sound.
 It was for planning application of a building modification.